ably/sdk-api-reference/descriptions.md

 ## class PushChannelSubscription

-The `PushChannelSubscription` object contains the subscriptions a device, or a group of devices sharing the same `clientId`, has to a channel to receive push notifications.
+Contains the subscriptions of a device, or a group of devices sharing the same `clientId`, has to a channel in order to receive push notifications.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|